 How Do You Care for Bonded Teeth?

 It's important to care for bonded teeth just as you would your natural teeth.
-The bonding material can stain, so along with avoiding foods and drinks that discolor teeth, such as coffee and red wine, you should use a toothpaste that removes surface stains, such as Colgate Total® Advanced Whitening, when you brush twice a day.
+The bonding material can stain, so along with avoiding foods and drinks that discolor teeth, such as coffee and red wine, you should use a toothpaste that removes surface stains.
+Colgate Total® Advanced Whitening toothpaste’s dual-silica technology helps remove stains and helps prevent new stains from forming.
 Flossing daily and seeing your dentist on a regular basis for an exam and cleaning are also part of taking good care of bonded teeth.

 Because the bonding material can break or fracture, you also want to avoid any habits or activities that can potentially damage the teeth.
 Nail-biting or using your teeth to open bottles or to pry lids off of jars should be avoided.
 Wear a mouthguard when you play any sports to protect all of your teeth, not just those that are bonded.